wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/integration-http-connector/includes/3-list-item.md

 ## Get item from SharePoint using GET

-The GET method allows you to leverage the REST API of SharePoint to find specific information.
+The GET method allows you to use the REST API of SharePoint to find specific information.
 In this example, we can confirm if there a list name **location** in a SharePoint.

 The **Manually trigger a flow** simply triggers a flow without any input.
 The **Send an HTTP request to SharePoint** is the main action to gather the information we seek.